 Almost every country in the world (193 in total) - from the largest to the smallest – has a voice and a vote on issues around peace, stability and sustainability.

-This is global forum to which Ireland is deeply committed and takes place this year from 17 - 22 September.
+This global forum, to which Ireland is deeply committed, took place this year from 17 - 22 September 2023.

 Our foreign policy is rooted in a belief in multilateralism.
 UNGA is a key international moment for Ireland.
 It is a vital forum for debating, discussing and agreeing ways to build a more peaceful, prosperous and sustainable world.